NSO-developer/nso-gitbook/development/advanced-development/scaling-and-performance-optimization.md

 ### Running the `perf-trans` Example Using a Single Transaction <a href="#d5e8501" id="d5e8501"></a>

-The `perf-trans` example from the NSO example set explores the opportunities to improve the wall-clock time performance and utilization, as well as opportunities to avoid common pitfalls.
+The [examples.ncs/scaling-performance/perf-trans](https://github.com/NSO-developer/nso-examples/tree/6.4/scaling-performance/perf-trans) example from the NSO example set explores the opportunities to improve the wall-clock time performance and utilization, as well as opportunities to avoid common pitfalls.

 The example uses simulated CPU loads for service creation and validation work.
 Device work is simulated with `sleep()` as it will not run on the same processor in a production system.